vizzuhq/ipyvizzu/docs/tutorial/data.md

 data.add_data_frame(df)
 ```

+!!! note
-Note that you'll need to adjust the SQL query and the database connection parameters to match your specific use case.
+    You'll need to adjust the SQL query and the database connection parameters
+    to match your specific use case.

 #### Using MySQL